 Even this rendition is a far cry from her father's.
 When I called my best friend for exact details to the recipe, I realized she has inherited her father's fashion.
 She vaguely replied, "Oh, you could add a little of this and a pinch of that.
 These ingredients are optional, of course.
 It's whatever you feel like."

 What I felt like creating is the most basic marinade, but three simple ingredients magically transform into a rich, flavorful sauce for the beef.
 The standout ingredient has to be oyster sauce.
-Despite its somewhat repulsive name, it gives dishes a salty, earthy, almost mushroom-like flavor.
+It gives dishes a salty, earthy, almost mushroom-like flavor.
 I adore it.
 Also worth mentioning is peanut oil.
 Although a bit more expensive than canola oil, it is so worth the splurge.
 Unlike neutral oils, peanut oil imparts a subtle, nutty flavor to the stir-fry.
 If you're allergic to peanut oil, use a neutral vegetable oil to stir-fry and splash a few dashes of roasted sesame oil into the finished dish to achieve a similar effect.
-Click here to see the beef and broccoli recipe.

 Peel the stalks of the broccoli using a vegetable peeler.
 It makes the broccoli cook faster, plus the stalks become tender and easy to chew.
 If you're not a fan of the stalks, you will be after you try them peeled.

 Serve the beef and broccoli with cooked white rice.
 I prefer to serve the rice under the beef and broccoli, so it absorbs all of the flavorful pan liquids.

 - 1/2 pound steak, sliced into thin, 2- to 3-inch pieces

 2 tablespoons soy sauce